-- The disclosure of the effect of contractual terms that could change the amount of contractual cash flows required by paragraphs 20B-20D of the Amendments is also expected to improve the comparability of information. - The Amendments for financial assets with non-recourse features and CLIs address the stakeholders concerns about diverse interpretations of some of the requirements.
+- The clarifications the Amendments provide for financial assets with non-recourse features and CLIs address the stakeholders concerns about diverse interpretations of some of the requirements.
 For example, applying the requirements for contractually linked instruments instead of the requirements for financial assets with non-recourse features (or vice versa) could result in different accounting outcomes. - The Amendments clarify the description of CLIs, when they have non-recourse features and how such financial instruments need to be assessed. - In EFRAG view these clarifications help to ensure consistent accounting, reduce diversity in practice and hence improve comparability.
 Therefore, EFRAG's overall assessment is that the Amendments satisfy the comparability criterion.